panther-labs/panther-analysis/README.md

     - ResourceTypes
     - Severity

+## Included Policies

+We include the following policy bundles:

+  - CIS
+    - These policies cover the CIS benchmarks for AWS Cloud Infrastructure, specifically controls 1.x, 2.x, and 4.x.
+These policies can help an organization check compliance with CIS recommended best practices.
+  - Managed
+    - These policies cover many of the similar concerns as the AWS Config Managed rules.
+These policies can help an organization meet baseline good practice configurations as recommended by AWS.
+  - S3
+    - These policies cover S3 security configurations in general.
+These policies can help an organization ensure best security practices are in use with regards to their S3 buckets.

 ## Writing Rules

 Rules are very similar to Policies, and require a similar Python body and JSON or YAML specification file as Policies require.